Why is Nepal the best gateway to Bhutan?

 Easier Visa Processing

-Since Bhutan doesn’t allow travelers to book their visas themselves, they will have to seek the help of travel agencies.
+Bhutan doesn’t allow travelers to book their visas themselves.
+Tourists will have to seek the help of travel agencies.

-This is where the Nepal tour agencies come in and help those adventurers with their paperwork.
+This is where tour agencies in Nepal come in.
+They help those adventurers with their paperwork.

 Once you negotiate with a travel agency, they will take care of your paperwork and visa process with the Royal Bhutanese Embassy in Kathmandu.

-Since all your documents will be handled by the travel agency, you will be free to tour around Kathmandu and participate in various other activities like hiking, trekking, cycling, and more.
+The travel agency will handle all your documents.
+You will be free to tour around Kathmandu.
+Feel free to participate in various other activities like hiking, trekking, cycling, and more.

 If you are from India, Bangladesh, or the Maldives, you won’t need to book any visas or tour packages at all.